Source criticism: Meaning

 In the early 21st century, source criticism is a growing field in, among other fields, library and information science.
-In this context source criticism is studied from a broader perspective than just, for example, history or biblical studies.
+In this context source criticism is studied from a broader perspective than just, for example, history, classical philology, or biblical studies (but there, too, it has more recently received new attention).

 Principles

 The following principles are from two Scandinavian textbooks on source criticism, written by the historians Olden-Jørgensen (1998) and Thurén (1997):